"Laurel [Jenkins] is a study in fluid energy."

 About

-Laurel Jenkins’ choreography emerges from rigorous experimentation and interdisciplinary dialogues in the realms of contemporary dance, opera, music and theater.
-She engages with the choreographic process as a radical space for reimagining our collective human experience.
-Her work has been presented by Lincoln Center, Disney Hall, REDCAT, Automata, the Getty Center, Show Box LA, Danspace, Berlin’s Performing Presence Festival, and Tokyo’s Sezane Gallery.
-She recently choreographed Bernstein’s MASS with the LA Phil and the Mostly Mozart Festival Orchestra.
-In addition, she has choreographed for LA Contemporary Dance Company, The Wooden Floor, California State University, Long Beach, University of Vermont, and the University of Nebraska-Lincoln.
-Jenkins was a member of the Trisha Brown Dance Company from 2007-2012, and developed original roles in Brown’s final works.
-Jenkins also danced in New York with Vicky Shick and Sara Rudner.
-She performed the role of Ismene in Peter Sellars’ staging of Oedipus Rex conducted by Esa-Pekka Salonen.
-Last spring, she performed solos by Merce Cunningham in Los Angeles as a part of the Night of 100 Solos: A Centennial Event.
-Jenkins is the recipient of a Vermont Arts Council Grant, an Asian Cultural Council Grant, holds a BA from Sarah Lawrence, and an MFA from UCLA.
-She is currently an Assistant Professor of Dance at Middlebury College in Vermont.
-Need Updating…
+Jenkins’ work has been presented by Lincoln Center, Disney Hall, REDCAT, Automata, the Getty Center, Show Box LA, Danspace, Berlin’s Performing Presence Festival, Tokyo’s Sezane Gallery, and Paris’ Cité Internationale des Arts.
+She choreographed Bernstein’s MASS with the LA Phil and the Mostly Mozart Festival Orchestra.
+In addition, she has choreographed for LA Contemporary Dance Company, The Wooden Floor, and many universities including UNL.
+Jenkins was a member of the Trisha Brown Dance Company from 2007-2012, and has danced in works by Vicky Shick and Sara Rudner.
+Jenkins performed in the opera Oedipus Rex/Symphony of Psalms by Peter Sellars and solos by Merce Cunningham in the Night of 100 Solos: A Centennial Event.
+Jenkins is the recipient of a Vermont Arts Council Grant, an Asian Cultural Council Grant, a French Institute Fellowship, holds a BA from Sarah Lawrence, an MFA from UCLA’s Department of World Arts and Cultures/Dance, and is certified to teach the Skinner Releasing Technique.
+She is an Assistant Professor of Dance at Middlebury College in Vermont.